ValentinaPasqual/wikidata_converter/fake_statements/documentation.md

 LIMIT 200000

-As statements URI, we create random identifiers
+As statements URI, we create random identifiers (e.g. "R-176448-1-Q106690507")

 Each subject can randomely has from 1 to 5 fake attributions.

+Each statement has been added into a json file which has the same structure as the wikidata json which can be retreived from the Wikidata API.

+The json has been converted in RDF thanks to https://www.fabiovitali.it/wikidataconverter/